lavinama/Oil-Seep-Detection/README.md

 * Evaluation Metric: Accuracy
 * Optimiser: Adam Optimiser
+  * We use the Adam optimiser because combines the advantage of the Adagrad and RMSProp:
+    * Adagrad: good performance on sparse data e.g. computer vision and natural languange processing
+    * RMSprop: good performance on online and non-stationary problems e.g. noisy data
 * We reduce the learning rate by a factor of 0.1 if the validation loss does not improve for 5 continues epochs reaching a minimum of 0.00001 `ReduceLROnPlateau`.
 * We apply early stopping if the validation loss does not improve for 10 continuous epochs `EarlyStopping`.
 * Hyperparameters: